BenSheridanEdwards/COVID-19_Tracker_React/README.md

 ### Launching the App from the Command Line

-From inside the React project, you can run `npm start` in the terminal to launch the app in the browser.
+From inside the React project, you can run `yarn start` in the terminal to launch the app in the browser.

 ```
-$ npm start
+$ yarn start
 ```

 Launching the app from the command line should open up a new tab in your default browser.
 If it doesn't, you can navigate to [http://localhost:3000](http://localhost:3000) to view the application.

 ### Running Tests

-From inside the React project, you can run `npm start` in the terminal to run the test suite.
+From inside the React project, you can run `yarn start` in the terminal to run the test suite.

 ```
-$ npm test
+$ yarn test
 ```

 ### Seeing Test Coverage

-From inside the React project, you can run 'npm test -- --coverage' in the terminal to see the code coverage for this project.
+From inside the React project, you can run 'yarn test -- --coverage' in the terminal to see the code coverage for this project.

 ```
-$ npm test -- --coverage
+$ yarn test -- --coverage
 ```

 ## <a name="credits">Credits</a>